HSNL-TAs/socket-lab2/README.md

 ### TODO

 - [x] Improve C&C Server: Change return content when BOT master PUT the commands to it.
-- [x] A BOT Master program (Using requests lib PUT the command)
+- [x] A BOT Master program (Using Requests HTTP library PUT the commands to C&C server).
-- [ ] A BOT Master program: a bot master program use raw socket to change C&C server content.
+- [ ] A BOT Master program: A bot master program use `raw socket` to change C&C server content.